mahammad-mostafa/math-magicians/README.md

 📌 **Key Features:**
 - Single page app with all content loaded dynamically
 - Responsive layout with all screen sizes
+- Calculator interface with realtime results
+- Display live qoutes from an external api

 <p align="right"><a href="#title">back to top</a></p>